modular-magician/terraform-provider-google-beta/website/docs/r/compute_router_peer.html.markdown

   IP address of the interface inside Google Cloud Platform.
   Only IPv4 is supported.

+* `md5_authentication_key_name` -
+  (Optional)
+  Present if MD5 authentication is enabled for the peering.
+Must be the name of one of the entries in the Router.md5_authentication_keys array.

 * `advertised_route_priority` -
   (Optional)
   The priority of routes advertised to this BGP peer.